ethull/ethull.github.io/_posts/2020-10-12-git-workflow.md

     merge your feature branch into master branch or the dev branch (if it exists)

-### incorporating changes to a fork after upstream changes
+### Incorporating changes to a fork after upstream changes
 Someone else may of made a pull request and had their changes merged, so now your repo doesnt have the latest updates.
 Somehow these changes need to be pulled down and joined with your fork before you can pull request

 - add the original repo as upstream remote and fetch references